Introduction to Voidness (Emptiness)

 You say negative projections could be transformed into positive projections.
 But then, anyway there are projections.
 Is it not better then, to focus on intention and motivation?

-But if you change your projection, “What if this was me that was lying there?
-I would certainly want somebody to help me, not just freak out,” or “If this was my child, it wouldn’t matter how horrible it looked, I would do something.”
-But, as I said, that is not the deepest solution.
+Nonetheless, if we change our projection, “What if this were me that was lying there?
+I would certainly want somebody to help me, and not just freak out,” or “If this were my child, it wouldn’t matter how horrible it looked, I would do something.”
+However, as I said, that is not the deepest solution.
 The best is not to project anything.
-I have the motivation, I have the intention, and then I just deal with it.
-I see what I am capable of doing, what am I not capable of doing and maybe the best way I can help is to call a doctor.
+“I have the motivation, I have the intention, and then I just deal with it.
+I see what I am capable of doing, what am I not capable of doing, and maybe the best way I can help is to call a doctor.”

-Our computer doesn’t work by just a voice command, we can’t just recite the words, “May it act as a cause to reach enlightenment for the benefit of all.”
-You have to actually press the button, so you have to actually internally, very strongly, intend that, and wish that, so that there needs to be some movement of your energy, not just, “blah, blah, blah,” the words.
+Our computer, however, doesn’t work by just a voice command; we can’t just recite the words, “May it act as a cause to reach enlightenment for the benefit of all.”
+We have to actually press the button.
+So, we have to actually internally, very strongly, intend and wish that it goes toward enlightenment.
+There needs to be some movement of our energy; it’s not just, “blah, blah, blah,” only words.
 With that in mind, “whatever positive force…”